Banyule Youth Services

 Occupational Health & Safety is a part of all aspects of work and includes:

-• hazards such as abusive customers, bullying and stress.
-These are referred to as psychological hazards
+• Psychological Hazards: such as abusive customers, bullying and stress.

-• the way jobs are organised such as the length of shifts, whether workers are supervised or work alone and whether they work in one location or move from place to place to work
+• Workload Hazards: the way jobs are organised such as the length of shifts, whether workers are supervised or work alone and whether they work in one location or move from place to place to work.

 Within the creative industries, preventing risk on different sites and locations can be tough.
+If you’re working independently, the liability of risk minimisation is something you might need to consider to keep yourself safe.
 Completing risk assessments can prevent unfortunate situations and reporting risks to supervisors or management can prevent further risks to others.

 The four steps for managing OHS risks are: